United F1 drivers determined to help kick out abusive fans

 PARIS (AP) — Sergio Perez called for lifetime bans for abusive fans at Formula One races and seven-time champion Lewis Hamilton urged the community to band together to stamp out the boorish behavior spotlighted at recent events.

-Drivers were shocked a t the Austrian Grand Prix two weeks ago when fan used social media to make F1 aware of rampant harassment, sexism, racism, and homophobia in the grandstands of the Red Bull Ring.
+Drivers were shocked at the Austrian Grand Prix two weeks ago when fans used social media to make F1 aware of rampant harassment, sexism, racism, and homophobia in the grandstands of the Red Bull Ring.
 F1 condemned the behavior hours before the start of the race and said it had discussed the problems with the race promoter; F1’s statement did not offer fans a mechanism to report problems during the race.

 As the series shifted to the French Grand Prix, Perez and Hamilton were among the many drivers Thursday who insisted the poor behavior must be firmly addressed.